Skip to Content

 Bird-Aircraft Strikes and Safety Concerns

-• Real-time alerts warn pilots of threats.
+• Real-time alerts for pilots during migration seasons.

 Human Health Risks and Precautions